page-bbbbb-hhhhh/OSX-KVM/notes.md

   ```

 * Verify that the IOMMU is enabled, and vfio_pci is working as expected.
   Consult Arch Wiki again for help on this.
+(Often running `lspci -vvv` and
+  verifying that the expected devices are using `vfio-pci` as their `Kernel driver in use` is sufficient)

 * On the macOS VM, install a NVIDIA Web Driver version which is appropriate for
   the macOS version.
 Consult http://www.macvidcards.com/drivers.html for more